A large exotic stole inspired by colorful Indian embroideries and filigree patterns.

 The pdf includes charts, short written instructions and notes, and a photo tutorial on splicing yarn ends.

-The pdf also includes three variations of the pattern, which each require only half quantities of the 16 MC shades.
+The pdf also includes three variations of the pattern, which each require only half quantities of the MC.